 We had learnt in 2017, through work for a funding appeal specific to that year's World Champs, there was significant goodwill towards and interest in the GB runners.
 But also that we were lacking a practical way to follow them through their clubs, competitions, and day to day training.
 The team that would launch this site attended the World Champs, well they were in Estonia, and reported on the GB team before during and after in various ways, building in many cases on what the athletes were writing anyway.

-We will aim to provide information about all of the above, and believe that increased awareness of our international team will be a good thing for the sport's development, especially with younger people, the next generation of orienteering athletes.
+We believe that increased awareness of our international team will be a good thing for the sport's development, especially with younger people, the next generation of orienteering athletes.

 On The Red Line was set up by the Maprunner Team and Sarah Brown of South London Orienteers Sarah@slow.org.uk.

 We acknowledge with thanks the work of the photographers who have granted permission for us to use their work here.
 Many of the photographs are our own, some are not and we acknowledge these in the text near to the photograph or in the title.
 We particularly thank Robert Lines for use of pictures from his extensive collection cataloguing lots of exciting moments in orienteering in recent years.
 We also thank other enthusiastic and regular photographers Steve Rush and Wendy Carlyle.
 Thanks too to Hannu Kaasalainen for several of the pictures used in the athlete profiles.
 They were taken during World Cup Round 1 in Finland in 2017 - celebrating 100 years of Finnish independence.
 The splendid photo of the JK assembly field in stormy weather that is sometimes used in the scrolling images on the home page is by the Swiss orienteer Valérie Suter, a former member of SLOW, who was controller of the final race in the World Cup 2017 - the sprint relay in Grindelwald.